-- a) review the scope for existing major databases to support relevant analyses and syntheses of information on connectivity, and identify options inter alia for ensuring sustainability and enhanced operability and coordination of such databases for this purpose; - b) investigate options for creating relevant data and knowledge holding capabilities and for enhancing analysis capabilities under the auspices of the CMS, in collaboration with suitably qualified institutions and processes; - c) investigate and report on the linkages between migratory species connectivity and ecosystem resilience; - having regard in particular to the Strategic Plan for Migratory Species, assess the needs and develop focused objectives for new research on key connectivity issues, including but not limited to climate change, which affect the conservation status of each of the major taxonomic groups of migratory wild animals covered by CMS in each of the world's major land and oceanic regions, and produce a report on the findings of this assessment prior to the 14th meeting of the Conference of Parties; - e) consider the need for additional guidance within the framework of the CMS on assessing threats to migratory species connectivity in particular priority situations identified by the work described in sub-paragraph (d) above; and - f) make recommendations as appropriate arising from the work described in this Decision. - 3.
+- a) review the scope for existing major databases to support relevant analyses and syntheses of information on connectivity, and identify options inter alia for ensuring sustainability and enhanced operability and coordination of such databases for this purpose; - b) investigate options for creating relevant data and knowledge holding capabilities and for enhancing analysis capabilities under the auspices of the CMS, in collaboration with suitably qualified institutions and processes; - c) investigate and report on the linkages between migratory species connectivity and ecosystem resilience; - d) having regard in particular to the Strategic Plan for Migratory Species, assess the needs and develop focused objectives for new research on key connectivity issues, including but not limited to climate change, which affect the conservation status of each of the major taxonomic groups of migratory wild animals covered by CMS in each of the world's major land and oceanic regions, and produce a report on the findings of this assessment prior to the 14th meeting of the Conference of Parties; - e) consider the need for additional guidance within the framework of the CMS on assessing threats to migratory species connectivity in particular priority situations identified by the work described in sub-paragraph (d) above; and - f) make recommendations as appropriate arising from the work described in this Decision. - 3.
 Decision 13.13 Cooperation between the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) and CMS further specifies the Scientific Council's mandate with regard to engaging in relevant scoping processes and reviewing drafts of the IPBES thematic assessments to ensure that elements of connectivity are integrated. - 4.
 The 5th Meeting of the Sessional Committee of the Scientific Council (ScC-SC5), which was held online from 28 June to 9 July 2021, decided to establish a Working Group on Ecological Connectivity under the Scientific Council, with the aim of enhancing the scientific understanding of connectivity issues and providing advice on these in relation to migratory species.
-More specifically, it aims to help make progress based on the following key areas, as per its Terms of Reference (TOR) and workplan for the intersessional period COP13-COP14: - support the implementation of Decision 13.114 (a) (e) as reproduced above; - support the implementation of elements relating to the Scientific Council in Resolution 12.07 (Rev.COP13) The Role of Ecological Networks in the Conservation of Migratory Species; and - support the implementation of the connectivity-related objectives of the Post-2020 Global Biodiversity Framework (GBF) (re-named the 'Kunming-Montreal Global Biodiversity Framework' after its adoption) and the further development of its monitoring framework.
+More specifically, it aims to help make progress based on the following key areas, as per its Terms of Reference (TOR) and workplan for the intersessional period COP13-COP14: - support the implementation of Decision 13.114 (a) (e) as reproduced above; - support the implementation of elements relating to the Scientific Council in Resolution 12.07 (Rev.COP13) The Role of Ecological Networks in the Conservation of Migratory Species; and

-5. The Working Group met on 22 June 2023 to review preliminary work on these mandates which was undertaken by the Secretariat in cooperation with the Chair of the Working Group, and is presented in the next sections and the annexes to this document.
+- support the implementation of the connectivity-related objectives of the Post-2020 Global Biodiversity Framework (GBF) (re-named the 'Kunming-Montreal Global Biodiversity Framework' after its adoption) and the further development of its monitoring framework. - 5.
+The Working Group met on 22 June 2023 to review preliminary work on these mandates which was undertaken by the Secretariat in cooperation with the Chair of the Working Group, and is presented in the next sections and the annexes to this document.
 Inputs generated by the Working Group during the meeting and through further consultations are reflected in the revision of this document and its annexes.
+The Scientific Council has also noted that the issue of connectivity is an important element of other strands of work being brought to Parties in documents for the COP, and it will be important to maintain a coherent overview of how the strands inter-relate, and where linkages might potentially be strengthened.